Bathrooms / By Carol Wang / March 2, 2017

 My husband, Ross, and I purchased a two-bedroom apartment in Chelsea last year.
 We were already living in a one-bedroom apartment in the same neighborhood and wanted to upgrade to an apartment that had more space.
 After about three months of looking, we found the perfect apartment, only three blocks from where we were living.

 We loved the loft-style layout of the apartment we found, but the bathrooms were in a bit of a sorry state.
-The tilework was outdated and one of the baths had a huge old-school metal tub stopper located next to the toilet.
+The tile was outdated and one of the baths had a huge old-school metal tub stopper located next to the toilet.
 So we planned on gutting the two spaces along with a few extra upgrades, such as replacing the kitchen’s backsplash and lighting, sanding the floors, repainting the apartment, removing a desk in the study to accommodate a piano, and turning a less-than-ideal barn door in the dining foyer into a more discreet pocket door.

 We hired White Arrow, a friend’s sister’s design company to assist us with the design process, and they, in turn, posted our project on Sweeten and found our contractor.
-Our Sweeten contractor was also very helpful throughout the design process, and suggested modifications and tweaks to the original design that best fit our needs.
+Our Sweeten contractor was also very helpful throughout the design process and suggested modifications and tweaks to the original design that best fit our needs.

 Creating a wide barn pocket door proved to be a challenge but “our contractor suggested we attach three store-bought doors together…”